 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

-With flexible training options, Medical Service Corps Officers in the Navy Reserve can comfortably balance civilian and military schedules.
-You can maintain your own life and your own career – enriching both with the rewarding work you do for others.
+With flexible training options, Medical Officers in the Navy Reserve can comfortably balance civilian and military schedules.
+You can maintain your own life and your own practice – enriching both with the rewarding work you do for others.

-As a Reservist in the Navy Medical Service Corps, you’ll receive your choice of any one of these three generous financial offers:*
+As a Physician Assistant in the Navy Medical Corps Reserve, you’ll receive a first-rate benefits package – including your choice of any one of these three generous financial offers: